 Best BigQuery Datasets

-A list of the top 10 most useful datasets available to query for free through BigQuery.
+A list of the most useful public datasets available to query through BigQuery.

 Best BigQuery Datasets

 BigQuery is a tremendously powerful tool.
-Not just because you can use it as a SQL client for your own data (for instance, you can use it to query a CSV that you upload), but also because it's a tremendous tool for teaching.
+Not just because you can use it as a SQL client for your own data (you can run SQL on your own CSVs, for example), but also because it's a tremendously useful tool for learning.
 BigQuery includes hundreds of public datasets that you can query for free (up to 1 TB per month).
-This is a great playground where you can practice your skills or...
+This is a great playground where you can practice your skills and test new functionality such as AI features which are regularly released by the Google team.

-I've spent many hours testing the datasets that are publicly available.
-A lot of them are outdated or thin.
+But not all of the datasets are useful.
+I would know.
+I've spent many hours poking at what's available.
+A lot of these datasets are outdated or thin.
 So many of them only include aggregated data, which limits the potential for fun and insights.
 A lot of these datasets are interesting, but they don't look anything like the data you might use at work.

 Stack Overflow